csc335-UA-master/csc335-madlibs/README.md

 class:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-private class ArrayMapEntrySet extends AbstractSet<Entry<K,V>>
+private class ListMapEntrySet extends AbstractSet<Entry<K,V>>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will need to implement these methods in ArrayMapEntrySet:
+You will need to implement these methods in ListMapEntrySet:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @Override